Bed Bug Extermination in Idaho

 Cimex lectularius Linnaeus

 Bed bugs are one of the most notorious pests in the world.
-After disappearing for decades, they have made a resurgence since the 1990s.
+After disappearing for decades, they made a resurgence due to globalization and the increased affordability of air travel.
+This has allowed bed bugs to spread to virtually every part of the planet.
 These insects feed primarily at night, though they are not exclusively nocturnal.
-Bed bugs lay up to 500 eggs in a lifetime and can live several months without feeding.
-Though there have been no cases of disease being transmitted, bites can cause itchy, red welts.
-Furthermore, they can be detrimental psychologically, causing anxiety and sleeplessness.
-If you suspect an infestation, contact a pest management professional.
+Female bed bugs can lay up to 500 eggs in a lifetime and survive several months without a blood meal.
+Though there have been no cases of disease being transmitted by bed bugs, their bites can cause itchy, red welts.
+Their real damage is more psychological, as their presence can cause anxiety and sleeplessness.

-Mahogany to reddish-brown; will become a darker color after feeding
+Mahogany to reddish-brown; will turn a darker color after feeding

-Flat and oval; become engorged after blood meal
+Flat and oval, like an apple seed; will become significantly engorged after blood meal

 ¼ inch long

-Live in areas near host.
-Most commonly this is in bedrooms where they stay hidden when not feeding.
-Their flat bodies allow them to hide in places like mattress folds, behind headboards, picture frames, CD cases, and many more.
+Live in areas like the bedroom where they can easily hide until feeding on a host.
+Flat bodies allow them to hide in tight spaces like mattress folds, behind headboards, inside picture frames and CD cases, etc.

 Found throughout the world

-- Inspect bed linens often for blood spots
+- Inspect bed linens and mattresses often for blood spots

-- Examine secondhand items before bringing into home
+- Examine secondhand items before bringing them into your home